|HELP CMD SHINE A LIGHT ON CORRUPTION!|

 The 375 MW IEM1 power station is under construction, as well as a port also owned by Engie.
 The port will receive more than 6 million tons of coal and limestone a year.
 The total investment for the plant and port is US$1.1 billion.

 In October 2015, Engie Energia Chile's CFO Alex Freitas announced that IEM unit 1 was on schedule to begin commercial operations in July 2018, but that unit 2 had been shelved following Engie's recent decision to stop building new coal-fired plants.
+In mid-2016, Chile's national energy journal Electricidad confirmed the projected July 2018 start-up date.

 In November 2016, the Chilean business news site Pulso reported that Engie had put IEM2 up for sale in early 2016 and was also looking to sell its interests in the port project.
 Alex Leveque, CEO of Engie Energia Chile, was quoted as saying that Engie would not pursue further development of IEM2 due to the company's shifting focus towards renewable energy, but that he expected a buyer for IEM2 to eventually step forward, as the site, permits and engineering plans for the second unit are already in place.